Tired of takeout? Learn how to make authentic Chinese food at home with our tips and tricks.

-Chinese cooking involves a little skill, some key pieces of equipment and a whole lot of patience.
+Chinese cooking involves a little skill, some key pieces of equipment, good ingredients and a whole lot of patience.

 There are electric woks and they work very well.
 But I think an old fashioned Wok works better than any electric wok out there.
 It is a simple wok with a heavy bottom and wooden handle.
 You can find them in most Chinese markets and they are actually cheaper than most other varieties.

 Before you can use the wok though, you will need to pre-season it.
 Seasoning your wok will start a process that will create a non-stick layer.
 Every time you cook on it, the oils will season it more.
 It takes around 11 uses to fully season a wok.

 Pre-seasoning can be pretty simple.
 You will first need to clean your wok in a sink of soapy water.
 Scrub the inside of the wok with a scouring pad and then completely rinse, making sure all the manufacturer’s oils are completely removed.

 After you are finished rinsing, completely dry your wok with a dry towel.
 Then place the wok on the stove over med-high heat to evaporate any left over water.

 You are now ready to season your wok.
 You first need to pick an oil with a high-smoke point.
 You can use peanut oil to help bring out the flavor in your Chinese food.

 Preheat your wok until a drop of water dissolves immediately.
 When that happens you are ready to apply the oil.